 Wine Bars in St. Pete

-St. Pete’s newest wine bar can be found in the former A Taste for Wine location on Central Avenue.
+St. Pete’s premium wine bar can be found in the former A Taste for Wine location on Central Avenue.
 Owned by level two Sommelier Chris Ciarcia, Sauvignon features a massive variety of wines — everything from $30 to $1,200-a-bottle wines, with about 60 different wines available by the glass.
-Expect high end fare from the kitchen as well, with a menu described at contemporary American with an Italian twist.
+Expect high end fare from the kitchen as well, with a menu described as contemporary American with an Italian twist.

 If you love books and wine, this bookshop and wine bar in one is your place!
 This unique wine bar concept is also the perfect place to sharpen your wine knowledge.
 Visit on Fridays from 5-7pm for free tastings featuring a new selection of wines each week.
 Or, purchase tickets to one of Book + Bottle’s regular wine education happy hours, combining a guided tasting with learning more about wines.
 Topics covered range from rosé to pinot noir and more.
 Book lovers will also enjoy monthly bookclub sessions.
 Check the calendar for upcoming events.